AgileLearningCenters/alc-wordpress-core/wp-content/plugins/donation-thermometer/readme.txt

 The 'raised' and 'target' values are linked to independent shortcodes (**[therm_r]** and **[therm_t]**), controlled from the plugin's settings page; useful for keeping multiple instances up-to-date around your site.
 Also useful if you want to keep a running total in your site footer/sidebar.

-NEW FEATURE (v1.3.14): Fill colours can now be independently assigned for each thermometer, rather than relying on the default setting.
-The new shortcode parameter is **fill=#??????**
+NEW FEATURE (v1.3.15): A dashboard widget has been added showing the current "target" and "raised" values.
+These can also be edited from the widget.

 == Installation ==